June 19, 2019

 Rest and recharge in one of St Martins Lane’s botanical oases.
 Transformed by Michael Perry, otherwise known as Mr Plant Geek, the rooms have blossomed into a calming micro-environment filled with lush foliage, air-purifying plants and edible varieties.

-Why did you choose the plants you did for the garden rooms at St Martins Lane?
+Why did you choose the plants you did for some of our garden rooms at St Martins Lane?

 I selected four different concepts for the rooms to create a peaceful, varied atmosphere using eco super soil which gives the plants strength and longevity without harming the environment.